opencomputeproject/oom/README.md

 # oom
 Open Optical Monitoring - http://www.opencompute.org/wiki/Networking/SpecsAndDesigns#Open_Optical_Monitoring

-This is a project to make the contents of optical module EEPROM accessible to python programmers.
+This is a project to make the contents of optical module EEPROMs accessible to python programmers.
 This allows a python programmer to query the value of dozens of keys (serial Number, module type, temperature, transmit power, ...), for the optical module in each port of a switch.
 In addition to key/value read access, the OOM project also supports key/value write to a limited number of EEPROM locations, and raw read/write access directly to EEPROM.

+NEWS:  December 3, 2017
+The OOM graphical demo has been released in this github repo.
+Used by Finisar at the last two OCP Summits, it is now available to all.
+As with all of OOM, it works equally for any optics that conform to the relevant standards, and works on any switch/NOS stack that supports OOM.
+See the file in demo/README for instructions to install and use.

 NEWS:  October 8, 2017
 Beta Release of the 'optoe' driver.
 Supports SFP type (SFF-8472) and